 The genocide of the Herero and Nama people is only but the tip of the iceberg.
 The European colonizers committed far worse atrocities all over Africa.

-African scholars, historians, writers, and people must learn to discuss these genocides of our people, because the conditions which led to them, are still much alive in the world today.
-Discussing it will educate our people and keep them on the alert in their dealings with Europeans.
+African scholars, historians, writers, and people must learn to discuss these genocides against our people, because the conditions which led to them, are still much alive in the world today.
+Discussing it will educate our people and keep them on the alert in their dealings with foreigners who seek to dominate and usurp Africa’s human and natural resources.